Nayenezgani: Meeting the Sun God

 At one point, the brothers decided to visit their father, Jóhonaaʼéí, the sun.
 The trials they have to go through are different depending on the version of the story, but most involve figuring out clever ways to climb up into the sky and get past the guards of the sun's house.
 Once they have proved themselves to their father, he gifts them weapons to help them kill the rest of the Naayééʼ, chief among them being a quiver full of lightning bolts.

 Killing Yéʼiitsoh

 Yéʼiitsoh is described as the largest and most powerful of the Naayééʼ, usually the last to be killed by Naayééʼ Neizghání.
 Whichever method is used to kill the giant, it almost always involves taunting it from a hiding place and striking a fatal blow with a lightning bolt.

 In popular culture

-Naayééʼ Neizghání is mentioned, and is a recurring theme, in Roger Zelazny's book, Eye of Cat.
+Naayééʼ Neizghání and his brother “born of water” along with the Aztec twins are mentioned in, and the Navajo twins, a recurring theme, in Roger Zelazny's book, Eye of Cat.
+The book’s hero can be regarded as a “pair” of twins, a single being who is both “neolithic” and a collector of “monsters” for Earth’s zoo from many planets, who is forced to slay the greatest monster (either the “Cat” of the title or the hero’s other self, in an act of becoming one), or simply Billy, the civilized twin of “Cat” the evil twin, or Cat the ultimate monster also the hero’s “chindi” (Zelazny’s spelling of a Diné (the People according to mystery writer Anne Hillerman’s Anglo spelling and definition) or Navajo’s name for themselves, a much more complex work, Zelazny’s last, and possibly greatest literary achievement.

 In the Buffy the Vampire Slayer universe, Naayééʼ Neizghání appears as one of the slayers before Buffy.

 Naayééʼ Neizghání has briefly been mentioned in both Thor and Wonder Woman comics as a part of the Navajo pantheon.

 In the book Race to the Sun, Nizhoni and Mac Begay are revealed to be descendants of Naayééʼ Neizghání.